evilmarty/enode/README.md

 ### Configuration

 A registered [Enode Developer](https://developers.enode.com/register) account is required before proceeding.
+The account initially is limited to only be able to create sandbox clients.
+You will have to contact Enode's sales team to request they grant you the ability to create production clients.

+Note: This may take several days and you may not receive a notification once it has been fulfilled.
+It may be best to check daily whether you are able to create production clients.

 #### Create an Enode client

 1. Create a new client from the [Enode Developers dashboard](https://developers.enode.com/dashboard).
-2. Select sandbox as the client environment if that is the only option.
-After you create the client you will have to contact their sales team to request it be granted production access.
+2. Select production as the client environment.
+If you cannot then see note above.
 3. Create API credentials for the newly created client.

 #### Add the Enode integration